 with some OS/platform libraries are often still supported.

 Posting bugs confirmed using anything but the MAMEDEV command-line version is at this point, discouraged.
-MAMEUI (formerly MAME32)
+If you are using MAMEUI

 - Please check if your issue has already been reported (use the game's shortname [filename], minus the .zip or .7z extention).

 For example: Afterburner 2 would be referred to as aburner2.
 Use

 to look up zip names and drivers.
 Additionally, we request that you additionally examine the game's driver

 (listed in game information screen) in the source code before reporting to see if your issue is already documented by the